Punktum-dk/nsu-service-specification/README.md

 <a name="dns-resolution-errors"></a>
 ### DNS Resolution Errors

+These error can occur when the specified domain name and nameserver are attempted resolved using DNS.

 * English: `Failed to query nameservers, timed out`
 * Danish: `Forespørgsel mod navneservere fejlede, tidsfrist udløbet`